perey/pegl/docs/context.rst

 operations in that thread until another context (or no context) is made current.

-The classes and functions listed below are defined in the :py:mod:`pegl.context` module, but are also imported to the top-level :py:mod:`pegl` namespace.
+The class and functions listed below are defined in the :py:mod:`pegl.context` module, but are also imported to the top-level :py:mod:`pegl` namespace.